ocramz/twelve/README.md

 ## Why, in full

-Modern websites tend to accrete large amounts of CSS annotations around their HTML tags, and a module system can help in writing easily maintainable websites.
+Modern websites tend to accrete large amounts of CSS annotations around their HTML tags, and a module system can help in writing easily maintainable websites from reasonably-sized components.

 ## Installation